Ansador School Security Solutions

 Control of access can be achieved by the following methods:-

-Coded numbers: Give very poor control and again are easily compromised.
+Coded Access: Give very poor control and again are easily compromised.
 Like keys they give no audit trail of who went where and when.

 Cards or Fobs: Probably give the best balance of security and cost.
 They are low cost, easily managed, give an audit trail and access arrangements are easily updated to suit changing security requirements.

 Biometrics: These include finger print, hand print, Iris and Retina scanning.
-They are more expensive than cards or fobs, but are the most secure option as long as the establishment can accommodate the management of the system.
+These offer an increased level of security over cards or fobs, but are the most secure option as long as the establishment can accommodate the management of the system.

 Modern systems tend to fall into two distinct criteria here – on line and off line.